Moneta: Juno Moneta and Hyginus' Moneta

 Juno Moneta, an epithet of Juno, was the protectress of funds, and, accordingly, money in ancient Rome was coined in her temple.
-The word "moneta" (from which the words "money" and "monetize" are derived) was used by writers such as Ovid, Martial, Juvenal, and Cicero.
+The word moneta (from which the words money and monetize are derived) was used by writers such as Ovid, Martial, Juvenal, and Cicero.
 In several modern languages, including Russian and Italian, moneta (Spanish moneda) is the word for "coin".

-Juno Moneta's name (like the name of the goddess Moneta) is derived either from the Latin monēre (since, as the protectress of funds, she "warned" of economic instability) or, more likely, from the Greek "moneres", meaning "alone” or “unique".
+Juno Moneta's name (like the name of the goddess Moneta) is derived from Latin moneō (since, as the protectress of funds, she "warned" of economic instability).